 I can’t pay my tax debt, what can I do?

-Make sure the tax debt is reported within the required timeframe, whether it can be paid at the time or not.
+The most important thing is to report your tax debt.
+Make sure the tax debt is reported within the required timeframe, whether you can pay it or not.
 This will mean any penalty under a DPN is “non-lockdown”.
-To avoid a lockdown DPN, the timeframe for reporting GST and PAYG is within 3 months of the due date and superannuation needs to be reported by the due date.
+To avoid a lockdown DPN, Superannuation needs to be reported by the due date and other applicable tax obligations needs to be reported within 3 months of the due date.
 If any of those debts are not reported within the prescribed timeframe, directors are automatically liable for the unpaid amounts and are unable to achieve remission of that penalty other than by the debt being paid – by the company or by the director personally.

 How to remit a non-lockdown Director Penalty Notice

 If the debt has been reported appropriately, a non-lockdown DPN may be issued.
 A director can achieve remission of a non-lockdown penalty by making payment, by the company or the director, or by placing the company into Voluntary Administration or Liquidation within 21 days from the date of the DPN.

 Note: This is from the date of the notice, not the date of receipt!
 By taking one of these actions the director will not be personally liable for the non-lockdown amount.
 If a director does none of these things they have no further opportunity to remit their personal liability.